 Media & Society Ph.D.
 Program and Mass Communication M.A.
 Program Faculty

-In 2014 she co-authored a unique media styleguide that aids journalists, advertisers, PR practitioners, filmmakers and entertainment producers in the production of more respectful and responsible representations of animals (nonhuman).
+Since 2014 she co-authors a unique media styleguide that aids journalists, advertisers, PR practitioners, and filmmakers in the production of more respectful and responsible representations of nonhuman animals

-In addition to a previous career in public relations and H.R./professional development, she’s been active in the animal rights and vegetarian movement for two decades and has served as a volunteer director for local grassroots groups in three states.
-She currently serves as a co-host on a weekly radio program on animal rights (Second Opinion Radio) and as a bi-weekly host of an environmental program (In Tune to Nature), both on WRFG 89.3FM-Atlanta (independent non-commercial radio).
+In addition to a previous career in public relations and job skills training, she’s been active in the animal rights and vegan movements for two decades and has served as a volunteer director for local grassroots groups in three states; she is currently the faculty advisor for the student group at Georgia State, PEACE Club (People for the End of Animal Cruelty & Exploitation).
+She is active in greening the campus, serving on the Senate’s Sustainability Committee and heading up the judging for the sustainability awards at the GSU Undergraduate Research Conference.
+She also serves as a co-host on a weekly radio program on animal rights (Second Opinion Radio) and as a bi-weekly host of an environmental program (In Tune to Nature), both on WRFG 89.3FM-Atlanta (independent non-commercial radio).

-At the undergraduate level Freeman teaches Media Ethics & Society (CTW), Introduction to Theories of Mass Communication, and Communicating Environmental Issues.
+At the undergraduate level Freeman teaches Media Ethics & Society and Communicating Environmental Issues.
 At the graduate level she teaches seminars on Communication Ethics, Strategic Communication for Social Change, and Communicating Environmental Issues.